Intsights/sergeant/docs/supervisor.md

 ### Examples

-Pay attention to the `worker_module_name` parameter.
-The way python find the module name depends on the command line CWD.
-Look at `benchmark/1_simple_worker/sergeant/supervisor.py` to see how to work with module names if the supervisor.py file lays aside the worker module.
+Be sure to pay attention to the `worker_module_name` parameter.
+Depending on the command line CWD, Python determines the module name.
+Look at `benchmark/1_simple_worker/sergeant/supervisor.py` to see how to work with module names when the 'supervisor.py' file is in the same folder as the worker module.

 ```python
 import sergeant